 Bitcoin Halving: what you need to know

-The Bitcoin halving is only 2 months away
+The Bitcoin halving is around the corner

 - The supply of new Bitcoin is reducing by 50% on around the 12th of May 2020